renatoastra/ingling-app/README.md

 Each game consists of guessing the name of a Genshin Impact character.
 You have ilimited attempts to guess the name.
 After each attempt, the game will give you color-coded hints:

-- Green: The letter is correct and in the right place.
+- Green: The attempt is correct and in the right place.
-- Yellow: The letter is correct but in the wrong place.
-- Gray: The letter is incorrect.
+- Red: Wrong, you can try it again!

 The game should now be running [here](https://ingling-app.vercel.app/).